 Many Health Center Program grantees that serve large migrant populations are interested in developing measures that reflect the unique features of both the migrant population itself and the service delivery modalities used by Migrant Health Centers.
 MCN was asked by BPHC in 2009 to coordinate a work group to respond to this need, and that group developed a set of recommended migrant-specific performance measures.
 The conclusions of that work are presented here.

 The process of developing migrant-specific measures included consideration of the following questions:

 - What is most relevant to migrant farmworkers and Migrant Health Centers?

-- Preferred Enabling Services Measure: Percent of migrant patients ≥ 18 years of age with blood pressure ≥ 140/90 who are successfully referred for care.
+Preferred Enabling Services Measure: Percentage of migrant patients 18 years of age, with blood pressure 140/90 who are successfully referred for care.

 This measure would monitor the effectiveness of enabling services by documenting the identification of patients outside of the clinic setting with uncontrolled hypertension who are entered into care.
-“Successfully referred” = referred and clinic visit documented.
+“Successfully referred” means the patient is referred and the resulting clinic visit is documented.

-Calculation: Farmworker patients seen outside of the clinic setting with documented BP of ≥140/90 who are 1) referred for care and 2) are seen by a provider/Total farmworker patients seen outside of the clinic setting with documented BP of ≥140/90.
+Calculation: Farmworker patients seen outside of the clinic setting with documented BP of who are 1) referred for care and 2) are seen by a provider / Total farmworker patients seen outside of the clinic setting with documented BP of 140/90.

 - Percent of migrant women who have documented screening for sexual violence during the measurement year